ynizon/my_google_homepage/README.md

 ## My Homepage

-My homepage is a web application to give you a default homepage on your browser with the list of your events. and a new pictures of your family each time you refresh.
+My homepage is a web application to give you a default homepage on your browser with the list of your events, and a new pictures of your family each time you refresh.

 ## Installation